Development EnvironmentSetting Up a Computer for Rails-based Web Development

 All To set up SSH key-based authentication with our Github account, we follow these steps.

-To generate a new SSH key, we enter this command (replacing the email address with our own email):
+To generate a new SSH key, we enter this command, replacing the Homer’s email with our actual email:

 ssh-keygen -t ed25519 -C "homer@email.com"

 Important!
 Make sure to use the email associated with your Github account.
-Also, accept all the default options for that command by hitting the ENTER key without entering anything.
+Also, accept all the default options by hitting the ENTER key without entering anything.

-To add the key we just generated to our Github account, we copy the output of the following command (or cat ~/.ssh/id_rsa.pub if you had to use the RSA algorithm):
+To add the key we just generated to our Github account, we copy the output of the following command:

 cat ~/.ssh/id_ed25519.pub

 Important!
-Make sure you copy the entire output.
-It should start with ssh-ed25519 (or ssh-rsa) and end with your Github email.
+We make sure to copy the entire output.
+It should start with ssh-ed25519 and end with our Github email.

 After copying the key, we go to https://github.com/settings/keys in our browser, and we click the button “New SSH key”.
 Then, we enter a title (e.g. a name for the device), and we paste the copied key output into the key field.
 Finally, we click “Add SSH key”.